 We know many of you are preparing your schools, colleagues, students, and families for schools either closing for a number of weeks or shifting to remote learning environments or both.
 We have assembled a collection of learning supports from the Branching Minds library that could easily meet those new needs.

 We curated the list to include the most comprehensive and strongest evidence-based supports that could be used by parents and students at home, including web-based resources and those that can be printed and shared with families.

 The Branching Minds team will be using this time to create more supportive video tutorials and product enhancements so that when schooling gets back to normal, we will be able to help you get caught up and back on track quickly.
-If there is anything else the Branching Minds team can do to support you during these trying and tumultuous times, please don’t hesitate to reach out.
+Please don't hesitate to reach out if there is anything else the Branching Minds team can do to support you during these trying and tumultuous times.
 In the meantime, stay safe and wash those hands!

 ReadWorks is an online resource that supports K-12 reading comprehension skills.
 Parents and teachers can create an online account and select readings for their children from an online library.
 Articles and passages are accompanied by discussion questions.
 The material can be accessed digitally or printed.

 Newsela is an online program that provides differentiated non-fiction texts for all students, no matter their reading level.
 Teachers or parents can create an account and access content for ELA, Social Studies, Science, and Social-Emotional Learning.
 Each article comes with activities and quizzes to further engage students.